openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

   }
 ```

-## What Broker Microservice does

-TODO2:

-* Parses Dataset Site
-* RPDE feed harvesting + validation
-* Sets up auth

 ## Broker Microservice API

-Broker Microservice exposes an API which is used by the [Integration Tests](../openactive-integration-tests/) to TODO2
+Broker Microservice exposes an API which is used by [Integration Tests](../openactive-integration-tests/) and can be used by users to debug potential issues with the [Booking System](#booking-system-under-test).

 ### User-facing endpoints

+Endpoints which caan be used by users to debug potential issues with the [Booking System](#booking-system-under-test).

 ####  `GET /`